-Turning to an examination of non-doctoral departments, we see more signs of improvement (Figure 2 and Table 3).
-The share of faculty who are women is higher than in PhD-granting departments, at every level of the professoriate, and has increased gradually over the last 25 years.
+Turning to an examination of non-doctoral departments, we see some signs of improvement (Figure 2, Page 28 and Table 3, Page 30).
+The share of faculty who are women is higher than in Ph.D.-granting departments, at every level of the professoriate, and has increased gradually over the last 25 years.
 The female share of both assistant professor and associate professors increased slightly (to 45.3% and 39.4%, respectively).
-Both doctoral and non-doctoral programs rely on women to teach, with women making up 35.7% of all non-tenure track faculty in the former and 39.3% in the latter (Tables 1 and 3).
+Both doctoral and non-doctoral programs rely on women to teach, with women making up 35.6% of all non-tenure track faculty in the former and 39.3% in the latter (Tables 1, Page 25 and 3, Page 30).

-At every level of the academic hierarchy, from entering PhD student to full professor, women have been and remain a minority.
-Moreover, within the tenure track, from new PhD to full professor, the higher the rank, the lower the representation of women (Figure 1).
-In 2024 first year students were 36% women, falling to 34% for assistant professors, to 28% for tenured associate professors, and 18% for full professors (Table 1).
+At every level of the academic hierarchy, from entering Ph.D. student to full professor, women have been and remain a minority.
+Moreover, within the tenure track, from new Ph.D. to full professor, the higher the rank, the lower the representation of women (Figure 1, Page 24).
+In 2024 first year students were 36% women, falling to 34% for assistant professors, to 28% for tenured associate professors, and 18% for full professors (Table 1, Page 25).
 This pattern has been characterized as a "leaky pipeline."
 Our reliance on this leaky pipeline for any progress in women's representation in the profession requires growth in entry, which has not occurred in this century.

-To provide a visual representation and estimates of this leaky pipeline, this report presents a simple lockstep model of typical academic career advancement (Figures 3 and 4).
+To provide a visual representation and estimates of this leaky pipeline, this report presents a simple lock-step model of typical academic career advancement (Figures 3, Page 28 and 4, Page 29).
 These figures suggest that while entry of women into economics has not increased in this century, when women exit from tenure track academic positions may be changing.
 In this analysis, we track the gender composition of younger cohorts from when they enter graduate school and older cohorts from receipt of their degree.
 We compare the share female as the cohort progresses through academic ranks.

-CSWEP's analysis has long shown that women complete their PhDs and enter into assistant professor positions at proportions roughly equal to their share as new graduate students for each cohort.
-Women continue to complete their PhDs at the same rate as men (compare the blue and red lines in Figure 3), historically they disproportionately exited (or perhaps never entered) the assistant professor ranks prior to coming up for tenure (compare the red and green lines in Figures 3 and 4).
-The convergence of the red and green lines in the last few years (in both Figures 3 and 4) suggests that women are now entering the ranks of tenure track professors at about the expected given their representation among new PhDs.
-The estimated leakage of associate professors was also decreasing (note the convergence of the green and purple lines in Figure 4).
-This year, we saw slight growth in the share of full professors who are women, but little change in the women's share of associate professors (Tables 1 and 3).
+CSWEP's analysis has long shown that women complete their Ph.D.s and enter into assistant professor positions at proportions roughly equal to their share as new graduate students for each cohort.
+Women continue to complete their Ph.D.s at the same rate as men (compare the black and red lines in Figure 3, Page 28), historically they disproportionately exited (or perhaps never entered) the assistant professor ranks prior to coming up for tenure (compare the red and gray lines in Figures 3, Page 28 and 4, Page 29).
+The convergence of the red and gray lines in the last few years (in both Figures 3 and 4) suggests that women are now entering the ranks of tenure track professors at about the expected given their representation among new Ph.D.s.
+The estimated leakage of associate professors was also decreasing (note the convergence of the gray and red lines in Figure 4, Page 29).
+This year, we saw slight growth in the share of full professors who are women, but little change in the women's share of associate professors (Tables 1, Page 25 and 3, Page 30).
 These patterns may be influenced by the retirement of cohorts of women who entered the profession during the 1970s and 1980s or departures of women after they receive tenure.